back

 Below are a few options you may consider:

-• Auto Loan Refinance – Consider refinancing your existing car loan for a new car loan.
-You may be able to get an auto refinance via financial institutions like a credit union, bank, or private direct lender.
+• Auto Loan Refinance – Consider refinancing your existing car loan for a new one.
+You may be able to get an auto refinance through a credit union, bank, or private direct lender.
+And it may be possible to get money when you refinance a loan

-• Sell Your Vehicle – You may want to consider selling your car if you think you can sell it for a majority of your auto loan balance.
+• Sell Your Vehicle – You may be contemplating whether to sell or keep your car.
+It may be better to sell if you think you can get back a majority of your auto loan balance.
 If not, you will be left to pay the difference to officially be clear of your upside-down car loan.

 • Debt Consolidation Loan – If you have other debts besides your upside-down vehicle loan, consider a debt consolidation loan.
 A personal loan from a direct lender can be a great way to reduce the amount of payments you make each month on your debts.
 However, beware of predatory lending products such as instant payday loans online.